freenas/freenas-docs/userguide/system.rst

 the update is complete, the standby node will automatically reboot.
 Wait for it to come back up by monitoring the remote console or the graphical administrative interface of the standby node.

-At this point, the active node may issue an alert indicating that there is a firmware version mismatch.
-This is expected when an update also updates the HBA version.

 After the standby node has finished booting, it is important to perform a failover by rebooting the current active node.
 This action